SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/sales/currency.md

 ## Convert between any 2 currencies

-You can either do a 2-step conversion via the base currency **or** calculate the relative rate between those 2 currencies and apply that directly.
+You can either do a two-step conversion via the base currency **or** calculate the relative rate between those 2 currencies and apply that directly.
 The latter is more efficient if you'll be doing multiple conversions

 In this example, we assume we know the ID of the start and target currency and also the amount to be converted.
 Thus, we don't go via the sale object.